 How many probiotics are there in B.Gutsy water kefir?

-Each 500ml bottle contains over 5 billion live cultures, including live strains of Lactobacillus and Bifidobacterium - probiotics that help the body break down food, absorb nutrients, and fight off the bad bacteria that can cause disease in the body.
+Each 300ml can contains over 3 billion live cultures, including live strains of Lactobacillus and Bifidobacterium - probiotics that help the body break down food, absorb nutrients, and fight off the bad bacteria that can cause disease in the body.

 What are the benefits of water kefir?

 Let’s try and cover all of them, shall we?